camilotejeiro/camilotejeiro.github.io/_posts/2017-08-08-aic-1-course-syllabus.md

 ---
 title: 'AIC-1: Analog Integrated Circuits 1 -- Course Syllabus'
 ---
-_please note this syllabus is updated continuously to reflect progress in the course and update links to submitted lab reports_
+_Please note this syllabus is updated continuously to reflect progress in the course, and update references to submitted lab reports._

 Course Description
 ------------------

+### Class Objective

-* **Class objective:** Gaining familiarity with common analog IC topologies through SPICE simulation analyses.
+Gaining familiarity with common analog IC topologies through SPICE simulation analyses.

 **Note this class is not intended to be an in-depth analysis of specific circuits, this material will be covered in AIC-2.**